OpenSlides/OpenSlides/README.rst

 ================

 OpenSlides runs everywhere where Python is running (for example on GNU/Linux, Mac or Windows (XP or newer)).
-On each client you need only an actual webbrowser.
+On each client you need only a current version of a webbrowser.

 III.
 Installation